Not sure what to plan for Dad this Father’s Day? How about organizing a beer tasting event in his honor!

 For me, it’s not a celebration without flowers, and that holds true for Father’s Day, too.
 It’s a fact that flowers make people feel good, and dads are no exception.

-Here are a few Father’s Day crafts to bring the beauty of flowers to your beer tasting celebration.
+Here are a few DIY Father’s Day gifts to bring the beauty of flowers to your beer tasting celebration.

 Upcycled beer bottle vases with sunflowers

 How perfect are these sunflowers?!
 The bright and bold beauties are one of my favorite summer flowers.

 The individual tin letters are inexpensive and available at craft stores everywhere.
 Use recycled amber beer bottles for the vases.
 Wash them out to make sure they are clean of any residue, and then fill them with water.
 Loop a letter around the neck of each bottle and put a single sunflower in each one, making sure to first cut the bottom of the stem at an angle.

 A single sunflower and chalkboard hangtag are the perfect decorative touches.
 They make this bottle of beer a great gift and party decoration!

 An even simpler way to display flowers for Dad is to look for brand names and/or labels that speak to the occasion, such as Big Daddy IPA, or your dad’s personality, like, perhaps, Rebel.
 There are so many great beer bottles out there to choose from.
 Use these on a buffet table, as a centerpiece, or anywhere that can use of little pop!

 This beer mug floral arrangement is as easy to put together as it is fun to admire.
 It incorporates carnations, and is a great decorative idea to make for Father’s Day, St. Patrick’s Day, or any other occasion when beer is on the menu.